miketweaver/bsidesslc-hacker-challenges-2017/oldy_but_goodies/50_you_got_this_man/solution.md

 ;	75�
            �nk�rq��
 ```
-Basically it gives you a bunch of junk until it hits the right cipher, then it prints ot the good text and keeps going.
+Basically it gives you a bunch of junk until it hits the right cipher, then it prints out the good text and keeps going.

 Sweet!
 ## Key